mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 * Initial Release.

 == Upgrade Notice ==

+= 1.1.1 =
+This version fixes a JS error caused by 1.1.0 that was causing issues with conditional field select boxes.

 = 1.1.0 =
 This version adds support for use in repeater fields and flexible content fields, and also fixes some small bugs.